pagekit/docs/guide-theme.md

 | `Email`           | `demo@yootheme.com`   | Your email address
 | `PHP Namespace`   | `MyTheme`             | Identifier used to organize your code files.
 PHP namespaces usually follow a CamelCase syntax.

 Have a look at the generated `/themes/mytheme` folder.
-In this tutorial, we will look at theses files one by one, whenever we add a a feature, we will talk about the fiels needed.
+In this tutorial, we will look at theses files one by one, whenever we add a a feature, we will talk about the fields needed.

 ![Generated file structure](images/guide-theme-files.png)